queryluke/masseffect-5e/static/data/spells/hawk_missile_launcher.md

 Activate your personal shoulder cannon: The Hawk Missile Launcher.
 This attack automatically hits a target within range dealing 3d6 thunder damage.

-You can use the Hawk Missile Launcher once per long rest.
+You can use the Hawk Missile Launcher once per short rest.

 This feature's damage increases by 3d6 when you reach 5th level (6d6), 11th level (9d6), 17th level (12d6).